vikulin/cjdns-installer/README.md

 ## Installation Dependencies

-The installer should run just fine on Windows 7 x64.
+The installer should run just fine on Windows 7 and Windows 10 x64.
 Nothing else has been tested.

 The CjdnsService component requires .NET 2 or later in order to work.